Walker Bag Pattern Crochet Along

 **Sew, SC or SL the bottom closed.
 Tie off and work in ends.

-***OPTIONAL You can turn the single large pocket into two smaller pockets.
-Measure and find the center of the bag.
-SL or sew up the center of the bag.
-This creates two large main pockets.
+***OPTIONAL You can easily turn the single large pocket into two smaller pockets.
+First, measure and find the center of the bag.
+Then, SL or sew along the center to divide the pocket.
+This will create two separate, large main pockets.

 Part 4 Video